When asked for an opinion on environmental issues, people tend to fall into two categories.

 The best thing is that transport providers registered on the website travel worldwide, so whenever you need to transport something to Germany

-, Spain, Norway etc. you just specify the route and pick a transport provider who has already planned to make a similar journey.
+, Norway etc. you just specify the route and pick a transport provider who has already planned to make a similar journey.

 Bikes, rollerblades, longboards